 Choisya ternataItem #2435 USDA Hardiness Zone: 7 - 10

 AvailabilityAdd to Favorites

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing; reaches 6 to 8 ft. tall and slightly wider.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 6 to 8 ft. tall and slightly wider.

 - CareCare InformationGrows easily in slightly acidic, fertile, well-drained soils.
-Follow a regular schedule of deep waterings during first growing season to establish an extensive root system.
+Water deeply, regularly during the first growing season to establish an extensive root system; once established, reduce frequency.
 Feed with a general purpose fertilizer before new growth begins in spring.
-For a formal appearance, prune annually after flowering.Pruning time: summer after flowering.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+For a formal appearance, prune annually after flowering.Pruning time: summer after flowering.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:This shrub is native to the high elevations of Mexico preferring the protection of canyons and rocky sheltered hillsides.
 It was introduced into the U.S. in 1825.
 It is classified in the Rutaceae family and named for James Denis Choisy, Swiss botanist from Geneva.